invider/collider.jam/README.md

 ```

 Notice the background() function
-in the beginning of draw().
+at the beginning of draw().
-Since we are moving the cirlce now,
+Since we are moving the circle now,
 the background needs to be refilled
 to clean up the previous frame.

-The problem is that the circle dissapears
+The problem is that the circle disappears
 once it crossed the edge of the screen.

 We can introduce some boundaries on x and y,